konstantinay/Digital-Communications/README.md

 * PCM Coding with Non-Uniform Quantization (Lloyd Max)
 * Adaptive Delta Modulation

-Testing them on 2 sources a) an AR(1) procedure and b) an image to measure entropy and SQNR
+Testing them on 2 sources a) an AR(1) procedure and b) an image and measuring entropy and SQNR

 * Performance Study of a Homogeneous Bandpass System M-PAM